Why we value children’s participation in the entire worship service beginning with Kindergarten

 By participating in the entire corporate gathering, children will be led to worship through prayer, worship through song, and worship through Bible teaching.

 It has already been our practice in worship to regularly provide opportunities for children to both hear others pray as well as to pray alongside their family.
 Through these active experiences our sons and daughters are learning to ascribe specific attributes to God as a natural component of worship.
 They are learning that prayer is more dynamic than just asking from God; prayer is exalting and celebrating who God is and what He is doing.

 Worshiping through music and singing aligns our emotions and affections with the Lord through the proclamation of godly truths.
 Whether or not our children hear beautiful singing from our lips or their own is not the primary point.
 Our children are learning that singing strongly and responding physically are normal, enjoyable means to display love for our God.
 They are experiencing the satisfaction of community praise as it can only be enjoyed in the fellowship of the diverse body of Christ.

 Like worship through prayer and song, our children need to develop a connection to and a desire for worship through Bible teaching.
-As parents and spiritual guardians, we must help dispel the myths being communicated to our children: 1) worship ends when Bible teaching begins and 2) God’s Word is only engaging for adults.
+As parents and spiritual guardians, we must help dispel two myths being communicated to our children: 1) worship ends when Bible teaching begins and 2) God’s Word is only important for adults.
 Both subtly and directly, we are in danger of training our sons and daughters to perceive worship through Bible teaching as irrelevant and boring.
 To avoid these pitfalls, we must intentionally and consistently lead the children under our care to personally interact with the teaching of God’s Word.

 Tips for Success